 For selected customers a portion of the trade receivables were sold as part of a revolving factoring agreement.
 Tempton Group is solely liable for the legal existence of the receivables sold.
-The factor bears the risk of the debtor defaulting on the receivables purchased and the line of factoring is limited to a revolving amount of $\in$ 7,500 thousand (previous year: $\in$ 7,500 thousand).
-Over the entire year 2022, the volume of pre-financing amounted to $\in$ 35,063 thousand (previous year: $\in$ 33,774 thousand).
-As of 31 December 2022, $\in$ 3,389 thousand (previous year: $\in$ 3,134 thousand) were sold to the factoring company and derecognised.
+The factor bears the risk of the debtor defaulting on the receivables purchased and the line of factoring is limited to a revolving amount of $\notin$ 7,500 thousand (previous year: $\notin$ 7,500 thousand).
+Over the entire year 2023, the volume of pre-financing amounted to $\notin$ 38,234 thousand (previous year: $\notin$ 35,063 thousand).
+As of 31 December 2023, $\notin$ 4,095 thousand (previous year: $\notin$ 3,389 thousand) were sold to the factoring company and derecognised.
 The remaining purchase price was recognised in other financial assets and was due upon receipt of payment, or at the latest upon occurrence of a case of del credere.
-Trade receivables in an amount of $\in$ 2,448 thousand (previous year: $\in$ 1,846 thousand) were under a factoring arrangement but not sold at balance sheet date.
+Trade receivables in an amount of $\notin$ 2,664 thousand (previous year: $\notin$ 2,448 thousand) were under a factoring arrangement but not sold at balance sheet date.
 Those receivables have been valued at fair value.